What is CLDT?

 - Respect wildlife.
 Do not make loud noises on the trail.
 Keep your distance from wild animals.
 Please do not feed wild animals.

 - Be considerate of other hikers.

-You do not need any permits to hike the CLDT but we got urge each hiker to contact the CLDTA before starting their CLDT adventure.
-CLDTA will send you a certificate which states that you are a CLDT hiker.
+You do not need any permits to hike the CLDT but we urge each hiker to fill out the form from the link below to generate a certificate which states that you are a CLDT hiker.

 There’s also a few telephone numbers of CLDTA members you can call in case of serious problems.
 Because of those reasons contact CLDTA before starting your hike and let us know that you are on the CLDT.